inveniosoftware/docs-invenio-rdm/docs/contribute/index.md

 ## Onboarding

-Discoved how to get to know and join the InvenioRDM community [here](onboarding.md).
+Discover how to get to know and join the InvenioRDM community [here](onboarding.md).

 ## Governance